mjfrigaard/sharing-your-work/manuscript/02chapter.md

-We will also cover why you might want to consider switching over to a plain text editor if you're currently using something like Google Docs, Apple Papers, or Microsoft Word.
+We'll also cover why you might want switch over to a plain text editor if you're currently using Google Docs, Apple Papers, or Microsoft Word.

 ### Wait--why would I change what I'm doing if it works?